flownzu/TraktTV-UpdateClient/README.md

 ###To Do List:

-- [ ] General code clean-up and optimizations
+- [ ] Add media library to settings so the user can set up folders the program should check for episodes

-- [ ] Offline Mode and request caching
+- [ ] In addition to this add buttons to directly watch an episode that the program found in your media library

 ####**NOTE: This program will not help you obtain illegal copies of TV-Show episodes.
 I strongly recommend getting Netflix/Amazon Prime/whatever streaming platform is available in your country.**